Tween

 Code Example - Lambda Assignments

 Lambdas can be used to assign properties without creating dedicated functions.
-For example a Circle's radius can be set using the following code:
+For example a Circle's Radius can be set using the following code:

 The tweening logic performed internally by calling Tween is executed regardless of the variable type.
 That is, the variable does not need an accompanying velocity variable (such as X and XVelocity) to tween properly.
 Furthermore, since the tweening occurs in the TweenerManager's update, the owner of the variable that is being changed does not need to be automatically updated.